LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 RELATED: Explore Rotoruas’ Redwood Forest

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 Rafting in Rotorua

-Viewing Platforms Along the River
+Viewing Platforms Along Kaituna River

 If you are adamant that water sports are not your cup of tea, there are several viewing platforms further down the Kaituna River.
 These can be accessed by taking Trout Pool Rd to the carpark at the end and walking Okere Falls Track.
 This is where you can watch your loved ones submerge themselves after dropping town a waterfall and pop back up to the surface quicker than you can say ‘yellow submarine’.

-Squeezing into a wet suit and splashing amongst jaggered rocks may not be suited for everyone visiting Rotorua, which is why I have put together a mini list below of other fun and exciting activities you can sink your teeth into while in Roto-Vegas.
-So whether you love going on bush walks or soaking in a relaxing spa Rotorua has it all.
+Squeezing into a wet suit and splashing amongst bulbous rocks for Kaituna river rafting may not be suited for everyone visiting Rotorua.
+But the Rotorua outdoor experiences are endless which is why I have put together a list of other fun and exciting Rotorua adventure activities you can sink your teeth into.
+So whether you love bush walks, tree top adventures or simply soaking in a relaxing spa…Rotorua has it all!

 Redwood Forest Rotorua